-Director Johnson reported that the Wisconsin Technical College System is revising both courses to align them with current training needs, remove outdated content, enhance their delivery online, and broaden the pool of potential instructors.
-The project is scheduled to finish by the end of the year; the courses are projected to be implemented in early 2021.
+Director Johnson reported that the Wisconsin Technical College System is revising both courses to align them with current training needs, remove outdated content, enhance their delivery online, and broaden g.
+BAS leadership and personnel changes h.
+Other

 Director Johnson reported several personnel changes: ATR Chris Landreman accepted a new position with DWD Job Service; Darla Burton from youth apprenticeship accepted a new position; and Liz Pusch is the new BAS section chief.
 The Bureau will hire six new positions through its recent grant award.